-The purpose of the Honor Code at Texas A&M University-Kingsville is to create and maintain an environment in which academic integrity, and the resulting behavior, can flourish.
-The importance of honesty, trust, fairness, respect, and responsibility are clearly articulated in the Honor Code to affirm these values as a defining part of the Texas A&M University-Kingsville campus culture.
+The purpose of the Integrity Principles at Texas A&M University-Kingsville is to create and maintain an environment in which academic integrity and the resulting behavior can flourish.
+The importance of honesty, trust, fairness, respect, and responsibility are articulated, affirming these values as a defining part of the Texas A&M University-Kingsville campus culture.